 The data on the health risks of sitting is unequivocal and indicting.
 It could be argued that sitting is the new smoking.
 What’s more concerning is that prescribing correctives isn’t enough to reverse the effects of sitting.
 As coaches and medical practitioners, we need to looks at removing negative behavior, not just adding positive.

 In a study published in May of 2010 in "Medicine and Science in Sports and Exercise", researchers found that men who spent more than 23 hours a week watching TV and sitting in their cars had a 64 percent greater chance of dying from heart disease than those who sat for 11 hours a week or less.
 That statistic is alarming, but it’s not particularly surprising.
-What was unexpected, however, was that the risks were relatively unrelated to how much the subjects exercised.
-Many of the subjects worked out regularly, but then they sat for hours and, despite the intermittent exercise, their risk of heart disease soared.
+What was unexpected, however, is that some data suggests the effects of sitting are relatively unrelated to how much the subjects exercised.
+Many adults work out regularly, but then they sat for hours and, despite the intermittent exercise, their health still suffered.
 Their workouts did not counteract the ill effects of sitting.
 Adding a positive was not enough to counteract a negative.

 In Gray’s recent post about improving ergonomics (“Fitness Tips for Desk Jockeys”), he discussed simple ways soften the effects of a sedentary lifestyle such as monitoring hydration, starting the day with Sun Salutations, and taking walk breaks.

 If you and your client have lofty fitness goals, addressing your environment will help you get there too.